 Match Six: Raven w/ the Blue Meanie and the Musketeer vs. the Sandman

-Glad to see the Musketeer back, as he, along with Joel Gertner, were two of my favourite characters in the company.
+Glad to see the Musketeer back, as he, along with Joel Gertner, were two of my favorite characters in the company.
 The hometown crowd was absolutely electric for the Sandman’s entrance, with 700 singing along to “Enter Sandman” so loudly and enthusiastically, it felt like 7,000 people.
 The match was a wild chaotic brawl that predictably saw more caneshots than headlocks, and more ladders, tables, and chairs than an IKEA store.
 Raven and his henchmen, including Don E. Allen who ran in at some point, gang-assaulted Sandman until Mikey Whipwreck came in and cleared house.
-But before Sandman could share a beer with his saviour, Mikey turned on him, delivering a wicked Whippersnapper.
+But before Sandman could share a beer with his savior, Mikey turned on him, delivering a wicked Whippersnapper.
 Raven’s cover was elementary by that point, and the Sandman was counted down for three.

 Before the main event, the legendary Terry Funk requested the crowd’s indulgence for them to make an unannounced change in the main event.
 Instead of the promised rematch of the 3-way dance between he, Shane Douglas and Sabu — they were going to change this to a 3-way dance in a barbed-wire ring!
 The crowd roared with anticipation as the ring crew took down the ring ropes and replaced with the deadly strands.